vokegpu/ekg-ui-library/CODE-OF-CONDUCT.md

 # Lacunes
 - [1] The variable, function and method MUST follow: template, and default initialization value as-a-config.
-- [2] The `ekg::core` and `ekg::util` is user-programmer accessible, a fundamental part of code that do not require EKG techniques concepts.
+- [2] The `ekg::core` and `ekg/util/*` is user-programmer accessible, a fundamental part of code that do not require EKG techniques concepts.
 - [3] The `ekg::core` is the unique PTR wich does not has `p_` prefix.
 The reason, pure design, as lacune [2].
+- [4] The `ekg/util/*` package has the liberty of creating any namespace extensions without declare `ekg::util` namespace, e.g. `ekg/util/io.hpp` with an extension of `ekg::input::`.